ElijahWinfield/azure-network-protocols/README.md

 </p>
 <p>

-  So if you look at the screenshot above, you can see all of the diffrect things that we can look at when observing network traffic using wireshark.
-To do this all you have do is once wireshark is open, if you look at the top of the screen you should see a filter bar in which you can type whichever protocol you would like to observe and analyze.
+  So if you look at the screenshot above, you can see all of the different things that we can look at when observing network traffic using Wireshark.
+To do this all you have do is once Wireshark is open, if you look at the top of the screen you should see a filter bar in which you can type whichever protocol you would like to observe and analyze.
 </p>
 <br />